Amenemhat III: Egypt

-One of the naos from the funerary temple of Amenemhat III at Hawara, now located in the Egyptian Museum at Cairo.
-The left figure, flexing his arm across his chest in order to bring a sign "ankh" (life) to the face of his partner, is Amenemhat III.
-The king on the right is his son and successor, Amenemhat IV.
+A naos from the mortuary temple of Amenemhat III at Hawara, now found in the Grand Egyptian Museum in Cairo.
+The left figure, flexing his arm across his chest to raise an ankh (life) sign to his partner's face, is Amenemhat III.
+The right figure is his son and successor, Amenemhat IV.

 One inscription dating to year 43 of Amenemhat III's reign comes from Tura and refers to the quarrying of limestone there for a mortuary temple, either that at Dahshur or Hawara.
 A stela retrieved from the massif of Gebel Zeit, 50 km south of Ras Ghareb, on the Red Sea coast shows activity at the Galena mines there.
 The stela bears a partial date suggesting that it was inscribed after regnal year 10.

 Several expeditions to Wadi Hammamat where schist was quarried were recorded.
 These date to regnal years 2, 3, 19, 20 and 33.
 Three inscriptions from year 19 note the workforce of labourers and soldiers employed and the outcome of the efforts resulting in ten 2.6 m tall seated statues of the king being made.
 The statues were destined for the Labyrinth at Hawara.
 A few expeditions were sent to Wadi el-Hudi, south-east of Aswan, at the southern border of Egypt, where amethyst was collected.
 These enterprises date to regnal years 1, 11, 20, and 28.
 An expedition was also sent to Wadi Abu Agag, near Aswan, in regnal year 13.